MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-universal-packages.md

 - Use [Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065) 16.0.11615.33602 or later to enable *Version=MatchInstalled* to work.
 - The ODT must be able to locate the matching source files on the Office CDN.
 - Make sure that the context you're using for running the install can traverse the proxy.
 For details, see [Office 365 ProPlus Deployment and Proxy Server Guidance](https://techcommunity.microsoft.com/t5/Office-365-Blog/Office-365-ProPlus-Deployment-and-Proxy-Server-Guidance/ba-p/849164).
-- Make sure that the account (user or system) that's used to install the apps can connect to the Internet.
+- Make sure that the account (user or system) that's used to install the apps can connect to the internet.